Enriched uranium: Highly enriched uranium (HEU)

 HEU is also used in fast neutron reactors, whose cores require about 20% or more of fissile material, as well as in naval reactors, where it often contains at least 50% 235U, but typically does not exceed 90%.
+These specialized reactor systems rely on highly enriched uranium for their unique operational requirements, including high neutron flux and precise control over reactor dynamics.
 The Fermi-1 commercial fast reactor prototype used HEU with 26.5% 235U.
 Significant quantities of HEU are used in the production of medical isotopes, for example molybdenum-99 for technetium-99m generators.
+The medical industry benefits from the unique properties of highly enriched uranium, which enable the efficient production of critical isotopes essential for diagnostic imaging and therapeutic applications.

 Enrichment methods

 Isotope separation is difficult because two isotopes of the same element have nearly identical chemical properties, and can only be separated gradually using small mass differences.
-(235U is only 1.26% lighter than 238U).
+(235U is only 1.26% lighter than 238U.)
 This problem is compounded because uranium is rarely separated in its atomic form, but instead as a compound (235UF6 is only 0.852% lighter than 238UF6).

 A cascade of identical stages produces successively higher concentrations of 235U.
 Each stage passes a slightly more concentrated product to the next stage and returns a slightly less concentrated residue to the previous stage.

-There are currently two generic commercial methods employed internationally for enrichment: gaseous diffusion (referred to as first generation) and gas centrifuge (second generation), which consumes only 2% to 2.5% as much energy as gaseous diffusion (at least a "factor of 20" more efficient).
-Some work is being done that would use nuclear resonance; however there is no reliable evidence that any nuclear resonance processes have been scaled up to production.
+There are currently two commercial methods employed internationally for enrichment: gaseous diffusion (referred to as first generation) and gas centrifuge (second generation), which consumes only 2% to 2.5% as much energy as gaseous diffusion.
+Some work is being done that would use nuclear resonance; however, there is no reliable evidence that any nuclear resonance processes have been scaled up to production.

 Diffusion techniques

 Gaseous diffusion

-Gaseous diffusion is a technology used to produce enriched uranium by forcing gaseous uranium hexafluoride (hex) through semi-permeable membranes.
+Gaseous diffusion is a technology used to produce enriched uranium by forcing gaseous uranium hexafluoride ('hex') through semi-permeable membranes.
 This produces a slight separation between the molecules containing 235U and 238U.
-Throughout the Cold War, gaseous diffusion played a major role as a uranium enrichment technique, and as of 2008 accounted for about 33% of enriched uranium production, but in 2011 was deemed an obsolete technology that is steadily being replaced by the later generations of technology as the diffusion plants reach their ends-of-life.
-In 2013, the Paducah facility in the US ceased operating, it was the last commercial 235U gaseous diffusion plant in the world.
+Throughout the Cold War, gaseous diffusion played a major role as a uranium enrichment technique, and as of 2008 accounted for about 33% of enriched uranium production, but in 2011 was deemed an obsolete technology that is steadily being replaced by the later generations of technology as the diffusion plants reach their ends of life.
+In 2013, the Paducah facility in the U.S. ceased operating; it was the last commercial 235U gaseous diffusion plant in the world.